area17/twill/docs/.sections/block-editor.md

 ])
 ```

-A block needs to be enabled in your Twill configuration.
-For it a `block_editor` key is required and inside you can define the list of `blocks` available in your project.
+With that, the *block* is ready to be used on the form!
+Now, you will need to enable it in the configuration.

+#### Update Twill's configuration

+In the `config/twill.php` file, a `block_editor` array is required; inside the array, define all *blocks* available in your project, including the block title, the icon used when displaying it and the associated component name.
+In this case, it would look like this:

 filename: ```config/twill.php```
 ```php